A Guide to Personal Branding

 • What makes you different from your peers and other potential candidates?

 That last question is the key, but can be tricky to answer.
 Talking it out with a trained career professional can help, as they’ll be able to help pinpoint the experiences and skills that make you stand out.
-This is where the RSL Veterans’ Employment Program can help; our career coaches understand both the military and civilian workforces and can help you to bridge that gap.
+Career coaching is one of the free career services available through RSL State Branch employment programs.

 Creating your personal brand identity